rxnlabs/wc-authorize.net-pro/readme.txt

 == Changelog ==

 = 6.1.9 =
-* Set order status to Failed if the capture from Edit Order screen fails
+* Set order status to Failed only once on unsuccessful capture
+* Updated "WC tested up to" header to 9.3
 * Updated Freemius SDK to 2.7.4

 = 6.1.8 =